alexfernandez/loadtest/README.md

 Even if `ab` reported a rate of 200 rps, you will be surprised to see how a constant rate of requests per second affects performance: no longer are the requests adjusted to the server, but the server must adjust to the requests!
-Rps rates are usually lowered dramatically about 20~25% (in our example from 200 to 150 rps), but the resulting figure is much more robust.
+Rps rates are usually lowered dramatically, at least 20~25% (in our example from 200 to 150 rps), but the resulting figure is much more robust.

 `loadtest` is also quite extensible.